-Term Definition Petitions Petitions for the purposes of this Code means petitions to be tabled at a meetin A Petition is a written request seeking some form of action from Council in relati to a matter on which Council has the power to act or advocate on, that includ the full name, address and signature of at least four people from four different households.
-NOTE: Petitions are not subject to discussion or debate.
-Presentations Presentations for the purposes of this Code means: (a) Invited speakers Opportunity for invited speakers, eg auditors, to address Council, and/or (b) Notice of receipt of awards and similar Opportunity for Councillors to advise Council of any presentations received by them on behalf of the Council since its last meeting, such as the receipt of awards.
+Term Definition Petitions Petitions for the purposes of this Code means petitions to be tabled at a meeting A Petition is a written request seeking some form of action from Council in relation to a matter on which Council has the power to act or advocate on, that includes the full name, address and signature (including electronic) of at least four people from four different households.
+NOTE: 1.
+Petition includes petitions lodged by electronic means or online platforms Petitions are not subject to discussion or debate.
+Presentations Presentations for the purposes of this Code means: (a) Invited speakers Opportunity for invited speakers, e.g. auditors, to address Council, and/or (b) Notice of receipt of awards and similar Opportunity for Councillors to advise Council of any presentations received by them on behalf of the Council since its last meeting, such as the receipt of awards.
 NOTE: Presentations are not subject to discussion or debate. quorum means the minimum number of Councillors or committee members necessary to conduct a meeting. the Regulation means the Local Government (General) Regulation 2021.
 Relative relative, in relation to a person, means any of the following; (a) the parent, grandparent, brother, sister, uncle, aunt, nephew, niece, linea descendant or adopted child of the person or the person's spouse or de facto partner;(b) the spouse or de facto partner of the person or of a person referred to in paragraph (a).
-Variation to a motion is where a Councillor seeks to vary a motion by obtaining the consent of the move and seconder of the motion to have the proposed variation included in the motion webcast a video or audio broadcast of a meeting transmitted across the internet either concurrently with the meeting or at a later time year means the period beginning 1 July and ending the following 30 June
+Variation to a motion is where a Councillor seeks to vary a motion by obtaining the consent of the mover and seconder of the motion to have the proposed variation included in the motion. webcast a video or audio broadcast of a meeting transmitted across the internet either concurrently with the meeting or at a later time year means the period beginning 1 July and ending the following 30 June